PavanRangani/docs/docs/prd/legal-entities/individual-boards.md

 Shows records in four sections : Family Partnerships,  Family Foundations, For-Profit Board, Not-For-Profit Boards

-When record is not available in any section, shows `No Records Found` message for that section
+When record is not available in any section, shows `No {Section Name} Available` message for that section

 Data under Family Partnerships and Foundations will be pulled from governance role.
 It can't be added manually.